FlexShopper/eslint-config-flexshopper/README.md

 If you are using `npm v3` you need to install `peerDependencies` manually.

 - `npm install --save-dev eslint eslint-config-yandex estraverse-fb flexshopper/eslint-config`

+If you are using `npm v2` `peerDependencies` will be installed automatically

 - Then, extend the config in the `.eslintrc` file

 ### ES5 Projects